ZachBowyer/data-512-homework_1/README.md

 1. Data must be URI encoded when sent to the Wikimedia API.
 For example the character '/' should be encoded as '%2F'.
 2. Some months for articles have a viewership value of 0.
 In my case I included them in analysis, but it's ultimately up to you if you want them removed.
 3. Some of the code for the use of the Wikimedia API is under the creative commons license.

+# Automation next steps:
+* Create an anaconda development environment.
+* Create a shell script that does the following:
+1. Install python
+2. Install anaconda
+3. Download/install all project modules from conda environment
+4. Run the 'jupyter notebook' command